 About

 I am a historian who specializes in American and world history.
 My research interests lie generally in the areas of social and cultural history, the history of science and technology, economic and political history, film and media studies, and art and music history.
-My current research focuses on the political, social, cultural, and technological developments that influenced Generation X.
+My current research focuses on the political, economic, social, cultural, and technological developments that influenced Generation X.